 The Economist and decoy pricing

 Dan Ariely describes this famous example in his amazing book Predictably Irrational.
-He came across the following subscription offer from The Economist, the magazine (he’s also explaining this in his TED talk here):
+He came across the following subscription offer from The Economist, the magazine (he’s also explaining this in his TED talk):

-Both, the print subscription and Print & web subscription cost the same, $125 dollars.
+Both the print subscription and print & web subscription cost the same, $125 dollars.
 Ariely conducted a study with his 100 bright MIT students.
-16 chose option A and 84 option C. Nobody chose the middle option.
+In it, 16 chose option A and 84 chose option C. Nobody chose the middle option.

 So if nobody chose the middle option, why have it?
 He removed it, and gave the subscription offer to another 100 MIT students.
 This is what they chose now:

 Most people now chose the first option!
 So the middle option wasn’t useless, but rather helped people make a choice.
-People have trouble comparing different options, but if 2 of the options given are similar (e.g. same price), it becomes much easier.
+People have trouble comparing different options, but if two of the options given are similar (e.g., same price), it becomes much easier.

 The same principle was used with travel packages.

-When people were offered to choose a trip to Paris (option A) vs a trip to Rome (option B), they had a hard time choosing.
-Both places were great, it was hard to compare them.
+When people were offered to choose a trip to Paris (option A) versus a trip to Rome (option B), they had a hard time choosing.
+Both places were great—it was hard to compare them.

-Now they were offered 3 choices instead of 2: trip to Paris with free breakfast (option A), trip to Paris without breakfast (option A-), trip to Rome with free breakfast (option B).
+Now they were offered three choices instead of two: trip to Paris with free breakfast (option A), trip to Paris without breakfast (option A-), trip to Rome with free breakfast (option B).
 Now overwhelming majority chose option A, trip to Paris with free breakfast.
 The rationale is that it is easier to compare the two options for Paris than it is to compare Paris and Rome.

 A graph to describe this:

-So if you add a slightly worse option that is similar to A (call it A-), then it’s easy to see that A is better than A-, hence many people choose that.
+So if you add a slightly worse option that is similar to A (call it A-), then it’s easy to see that A is better than A-, which is why many people choose that.

 The magic of number 9

-Go to Wal-Mart and you see prices ending with 9 everywhere.
+Go to Walmart and you’ll see prices ending with 9 everywhere.
 Does it really work?
 Surely all intelligent people understand that $39 and $40 are basically the same.

-In one of the experiments done by University of Chicago and MIT, a mail order catalog was printed in 3 different versions.
-One women’s clothing items tested was sold for $39.
+In one of the experiments done by University of Chicago and MIT, a mail order catalog was printed in three different versions.
+One women’s clothing item tested was sold for $39.
 In experimental versions of the catalog, the company offered the same item for $34 and $44.
 Each catalog was sent to an identically sized sample.

-There were more sales at the charm price of $39 than at either of the other prices, including the cheaper $34. $39 had both greater sales volume and greater profit per sale.
+There were more sales at the charm price of $39 than at either of the other prices, including the cheaper $34.
+The $39 price tag had both greater sales volume and greater profit per sale.

 People used to download music for free, then Steve Jobs convinced them to pay.
 How?
 By charging 99 cents.